MicrosoftDocs/power-platform/power-platform/admin/contact-technical-support.md

 ![Fill in outage info](media/report-outage-page-one.png "Fill in outage info")

 We'd love to know your thoughts on the new outage reporting process.
-Please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-5Axi2KMXdNi_1eF9P36tZUN1FUQkJLNVBZVVlOSVk0T0tIQTBIMk9VOC4u).
+Or, if you'd like to be considered for this limited Preview, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-5Axi2KMXdNi_1eF9P36tZUN1FUQkJLNVBZVVlOSVk0T0tIQTBIMk9VOC4u).